rotki/rotki/docs/api.rst

 .. http:post:: /api/(version)/names/addressbook

-    Doing a POST on the addressbook endpoint with either /global or /private postfix with a list of addresses will return found address mappings for specified addresses.
-If addresses parameter isn't specified, all known mappings are returned.
+    Doing a POST on the addressbook endpoint with either /global or /private postfix with a list of addresses will return found address mappings with the specified filter arguments.
+If no filter argument is specified, all known mappings are returned.

     **Example Request**